Optimal Transport Regularized Divergences: Application to Adversarial Robustness: OT-Regularized Divergences: DRO Identity and Properties

-The new ingredient in our OT-regularized-divergence DRO framework is the optimization over $\eta$ in \eqref{eq:DRO_identity_formal}.
-This can be recognized as the convex-conjugate of $\eta\mapsto D(\eta\|P_n)$ and for certain choices of $D$, in particular for the $f$-divergences which we now focus on, this term can be reformulated as a finite dimensional convex optimization problem.
-Using the generalization of the Gibbs variational principle to $f$-divergences, see Theorem 4.2 in \cite{BenTal2007}, one has
+Comparing our OT-regularized-divergence DRO framework with Wasserstein and OT-DRO, the new ingredient is the optimization over $\eta$ in \eqref{eq:DRO_identity_formal}.
+This can be recognized as the convex-conjugate of $\eta\mapsto D(\eta\|P_n)$ and for certain choices of $D$ this term can be reformulated as a finite dimensional convex optimization problem.
+In particular, here we present explicit results for two important families of divergences, namely the $f$-divergences and R{\'e}nyi divergences. { Section \ref{sec:CC_general_D} below presents a more general theory that can be applied to other convex functionals.} \begin{enumerate} \item {\bf $f$-Divergences:} Using the generalization of the Gibbs variational principle to $f$-divergences, see Theorem 4.2 in \cite{BenTal2007}, one has